dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

 1. WSL vs Windows Command Prompt -- What's the difference?
 2. Navigating the course server using the command line
 3. Using VSCode for remote development
-4. Using Jupyter remotely, with SSH tunneling
+4. Using Jupyter remotely, with SSH tunneling (not covered in this session)
 5. Remote development concepts - how exactly does all of this work?